sabinem/treehouse-python-techdegree/README.md

 For the React frontend both js and jsx file are included, even though in general js can be derived from jsx, by using babel [here](docs/jsx.md)

-## Installation
-- Download the zip file to your computer and unzip
-- Go into the directory
-- Install a virtual environment:
-    `virtualenv -p python3 p3venv`
-- Activate the virtuale environment:
-    `source p3venv/bin/activate`
-- Install the requirements
-    `pip install -r requirements.txt`

-## Start application
-Start the application with
-    `python3 runserver.py`